Miah-R/Banking-and-Fiance/README.md

 # Banking-and-Fiance
 Semester Project using Linked Lists and Data structures

-Idea 1: An cashapp like app that works as your personal checking account
-> keep track of bills
-> savings

-Idea 2: An application that compares the top banking institutions on their services for

-Idea 3: // include all the libraries first
+// include all the libraries first
 #include <iostream>
 #include <string>
 #include <list>